East/West

 East/West (Est-Ouest; «Восток-Запад») is a 1999 drama film directed by Régis Wargnier, starring Sandrine Bonnaire, Oleg Menshikov, Catherine Deneuve and Sergei Bodrov Jr. It received generally positive reviews from critics.
+The film was nominated for the Best Foreign Language Film at the 72nd Academy Awards.

 Plot

-In 1946, Stalin calls all White Russian émigrés who fled to the West after the Bolshevik Russian Revolution of 1917, back to the USSR in order to help rebuild the devastated motherland in the aftermath of the Second World War and offers them citizenship.
+In 1946, Stalin invites all White Russian émigrés, who had fled to the West after the Bolshevik Russian Revolution of 1917, to return to the USSR to help rebuild the devastated motherland in the aftermath of the Second World War and offers them citizenship.
 Among a group of French émigrés is the doctor Alexei Golovin (Menshikov), who believes in Stalin's promises of a peaceful new beginning, his French wife Marie (Bonnaire), and their young son Serjoscha.
 The atmosphere on the ship taking them to Russia is jovial, with drinking and singing.
 But as soon as they dock in Odessa, it is clear that Stalin was using his promises as an excuse to murder the exiles or have them put in Gulags.
-Once ashore, the Soviet authorities separate them into two groups, 'fit' and 'unfit'.
+Once ashore, the Soviet authorities separate the returning émigrés into two groups, 'fit' and 'unfit'.
 A young man is shot trying to run back to his father from whom he is separated, and the Golovins begin to understand the situation they have landed in.

 On arrival Marie is branded a spy by a Soviet official, and her French passport is torn up.
-The family moves into a cramped appartment in a communal house in Kyiv and Alexei accepts a job overseeing workers' health in a factory.
+The family moves into a cramped apartment in a communal house in Kyiv and Alexei accepts a job overseeing workers' health in a factory.
 Marie briefly befriends the elderly housekeeper — who speaks some French—but this lady is quickly 'denounced', taken away, and ends up dead.
 Her grandson Sasha (Bodrov) is left without a home when a couple arrive and claim his grandmother's room.
-Marie invites him to live in the Golovin's room.
+Marie invites him to live in the Golovins' room.

 Marie feels stifled and repressed and wants to go back to France.
 She attempts to go to the Soviet authorities and ask to be sent back, but she is stopped by Alexei.
 Public non-compliance, he knows, could get them all killed.
 She also approaches a visiting French actress, Gabrielle (Deneuve), and attempts to gain her help in escaping the USSR.
 Marie and Alexei grow distant as he assumes his role as the public health advisor and publicly toes the party line, while she yearns for France.
-Her budding friendship with Sasha, who is a champion swimmer recently thrown out of the local team, becomes a vehicle of possible escape.
-As she helps him train in order to regain his position on the team, they see an opportunity to go West for the European championships, and help them both towards liberation.
+Her budding friendship with Sasha, a champion swimmer recently thrown out of the local team, becomes a vehicle of possible escape.
+As she helps him train in order to regain his position on the team, they see an opportunity to go to the West for the European championships, and help them both towards liberation.
 Marie gains a job working to iron costumes for the military choir in Kyiv.